KoiFish0/neptune-engine/README.md

 ## Documentation

-Documentation is available on the [wiki](https://github.com/KoiFish0/neptune-engine/wiki).
-The source code is also well commented if you want to see how the engine works.
+Documentation is available on the [wiki](https://github.com/KoiFish0/neptune-engine/wiki)

 > [!NOTE]
-> This engine has only been verified to work on Linux but should work on Windows and MacOS provided it is compiled for the corresponding OS
+> This engine has only been tested on Linux but should work on Windows and MacOS provided it is compiled for the corresponding OS

 ## Mentions